 Finlandia Butter Blondies are (you guessed it!) blondies made with a ridiculously good butter called Finlandia.
-If the name sounds familiar, you probably recognize it from their cheese, which has in US delis for over 50 years.
-I don’t know how long they’ve been importing their butter, but I’m starting to Finlandia more often in mainstream grocery stores.
+If the name sounds familiar, you probably recognize it from their cheese, which has been in US delis for over 50 years.
+I don’t know how long they’ve been importing their butter, but I’m starting to see Finlandia more often in mainstream grocery stores.

 Finlandia butter comes 7 oz blocks in both unsalted and salted.
 The unsalted variety is cultured, which means it has a live bacteria added and has a slightly tangy flavor, while the salted is made with cream, salt and milk.
 I like both varieties, though I do sprinkle the unsalted with flakes of sea salt when using it as a spread.

 As for baking, European style butter is one of my favorite ingredients and I was very happy when Finlandia offered a sample to use in a recipe.
 I wanted to use it in a baked good that would really showcase the flavor of the butter, and both pound cake and blondies came to mind.

 The first thing I made was the Classic Butter Pound Cake from the Finlandia recipe collection.
 It was fantastic, so I made it again and added a stripe of chocolate by combining 3/4 cup of the batter with some chocolate.
 This cake gets its leavening from air instead of baking powder, so plan on using your stand mixer.